Do Go On - 407 - The Real Pocahontas

 But it's interesting the parts of the Disney movie

-that are kind of similar to real life.
+that are kind of, you know, similar to real life.

 That wasn't me just padding for word count.